Chris Rodriguez (pitcher)

-Chris Rodriguez (born July 20, 1998) is an American professional baseball pitcher for the Los Angeles Angels of Major League Baseball (MLB).
+Christopher Joseph Rodriguez (born July 20, 1998) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Los Angeles Angels.

 Career

 Rodriguez attended Monsignor Edward Pace High School in Miami Gardens, Florida.

+Los Angeles Angels

+Minor leagues

+Rodriguez was drafted by the Los Angeles Angels in the fourth round of the 2016 Major League Baseball draft.
+He made his professional debut with the rookie–level Arizona League Angels, recording a 1.59 ERA with 17 strikeouts across 11 1/3 innings pitched.

-He was drafted by the Los Angeles Angels in the fourth round of the 2016 MLB Draft.
-He missed all of 2018 and most of 2019 due to a back injury.
-He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
+In 2017, Rodriguez split the season between the rookie–level Orem Owlz and Single–A Burlington Bees.
+In 14 total starts, he registered a 5–3 record and 6.16 ERA with 56 strikeouts in 57.0 innings of work.
+Rodriguez missed all of the 2018 season and most of the 2019 season due to a back injury.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

-2021
+Major leagues

-The Angels added Rodriguez to their 40-man roster after the 2020 season.
+On November 20, 2020, the Angels added Rodriguez to their 40-man roster to protect him from the Rule 5 draft.
 On April 2, 2021, Rodriguez made his MLB debut in relief against the Chicago White Sox, pitching two innings with three strikeouts.
 On May 6, he was placed on the 10-day injured list after experiencing shoulder inflammation.
 On June 4, Rodriguez was activated from the injured list and made his return 3 days later in relief against the Kansas City Royals.
 He was sent down to double-A Rocket City on June 21 after putting up a 9.00 ERA since returning from his shoulder injury.
 On August 2, 2021, Rodriguez was called back up to the major league roster, making his first career start against the Texas Rangers.
 He pitched 6 innings, allowing 3 runs and striking out 7 batters.
-Rodriguez would later be optioned back and forth from the major league roster several times until August 14, 2021 when he was placed on the 7-day injured list while with the Triple-A Salt Lake Bees due to a lat strain, eventually shutting him down for the rest of the season.
+Rodriguez would later be optioned back and forth from the major league roster several times until August 14, 2021, when he was placed on the 7-day injured list while with the Triple-A Salt Lake Bees due to a lat strain, eventually shutting him down for the rest of the season.
 In 15 appearances, he posted a 2-1 record with a 3.65 ERA and 29 strikeouts.
 On November 8, 2021, it was announced that Rodriguez was expected to miss most of, if not all of the 2022 season after undergoing right capsule surgery.